-6.12-ARMOR AND PENETRATION
+6.13-ARMOR AND PENETRATION

 On the weapon tables in the Technical Manual, each weapon will have a Penetration value either in each range band description, in parentheses, or listed separately by ammo type.
 The applicable penetration value is added to the damage roll on the individual, vehicle or spacecraft damage tables.
 Likewise, each vehicle and spacecraft has an armor value listed which is subtracted from the damage roll on the vehicle or spacecraft damage tables.
+When damage is rolled against individuals, a maximum of +12 may be added to the roll.
+When damage is rolled against vehicles or spacecraft, a maximum of +20 may be added to the roll.